/* Used to create bullet points on CMS lists by adding matching class to each item */

 For a list of supported equipment, see the Solar Data Support Register.

-If your solar equipment includes consumption monitoring, Charge HQ can charge the EV from the excess solar, because it knows how much power your house is using and thus how much is left over for EV charging.
+If your solar equipment includes an energy meter, Charge HQ can charge the EV from the excess solar, because it knows how much power your house is using and thus how much is left over for EV charging.
 This allows you to charge your EV from your solar whilst minimising imports from the grid.

 If your system doesn't have consumption monitoring, Charge HQ can control charging based on the solar generation, but it can't see what the rest of the house is using.
 The Solar Tracking Margin setting allows you to reserve some solar power for the rest of the house.